Disappearance of Brian Shaffer: Disappearance

-On March 31, a Friday, classes at OSU ended for spring break the next week.
-Shaffer and his father Randy celebrated the occasion by going out for a steak dinner together earlier that evening.
-Shaffer's father noted that he seemed exhausted from having pulled all-nighters earlier in the week cramming for some important upcoming exams.
+On March 31, a Friday, classes at OSU ended for spring break.
+Shaffer and his father, Randy, celebrated the occasion by having a steak dinner earlier that evening.
+Shaffer's father noted that he seemed exhausted from having studied through the night earlier in the week cramming for some critical upcoming exams.
 He did not think Shaffer should go out with a friend, William "Clint" Florence, later that night as he planned to do, but did not express his reservations to his son.

 At 9 p.m., Shaffer met Florence at the Ugly Tuna Saloona, a bar in the South Campus Gateway complex on High Street in Columbus.
 An hour later, Shaffer called Waggoner, who had returned to her home in Toledo to visit with her family before she and Shaffer were due to depart for Miami.
 Shaffer and Florence went bar-hopping, visiting several other drinking establishments and working their way down to the Arena District.
-At each stop the two had one shot each of hard liquor, according to Florence.
+At each stop, the two had one shot each of hard liquor, according to Florence.

 After midnight, Shaffer and Florence met Meredith Reed, a friend of Florence, in The Short North.
 Reed gave them a ride back to the Ugly Tuna Saloona, where they had started the night, and joined them there for a last round.
-While the three were there, Shaffer separated from his companions.
+Shaffer separated from his companions while the three were there and was last seen on a security camera outside the bar just before 2 am.

 Florence and Reed attempted to find Shaffer, repeatedly calling him.
 They left with other patrons when the bar closed at 2 a.m., waiting outside for Shaffer.
-When he was not among the departing crowd, they assumed he had gone back to his apartment without letting them know.
-Waggoner and Shaffer's father both tried to call him later that weekend, but he did not answer.
+When he was not among the departing crowd, they assumed he had returned to his apartment without letting them know.
+Waggoner and Shaffer's father tried calling him later that weekend, but he did not answer.
 On Monday morning, he missed the flight to Miami he and Waggoner had scheduled long before.
 He was then reported missing to the Columbus police.

 Investigation

 Police began their search for Shaffer at the Ugly Tuna Saloona, the bar where he had last been seen.
-Since the area around South Campus Gateway was somewhat blighted with a high crime rate, the bar had installed security cameras.
+Since the area around South Campus Gateway was somewhat blighted with a high crime rate, the Gateway building, which housed the bar and other businesses, had installed security cameras.
 They reviewed the footage, which showed Shaffer, Florence and Reed going up an escalator to the bar's main entrance at 1:15 a.m.
-Shaffer was seen outside of the bar around 1:55 a.m., talking briefly with two young women and saying goodbye, then moving off-camera in the direction of the bar, apparently to re-enter.
-The camera did not record him leaving shortly afterwards when the Ugly Tuna Saloona closed; this was the last known time that Shaffer was seen.
+Shaffer was seen outside the bar around 1:55, talking briefly with two young women and saying goodbye, then moving off-camera.
+The camera did not record him leaving shortly afterward when the Ugly Tuna Saloona closed; this was the last known time that Shaffer was seen.